asb19/taskalle/README.md

     - for higher throughput, w ecan use gRPC or message Queues.

 ---
+## *Seed*
+- few dummy data will be created once you start the servers for testing.

 ## Enjoyed the Assignment.I could have made it more detailed or added more layers.
 But let me know the feedback.
 Thanks 😊.